RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory

-Figure \ref{fig:benchmark-performance} shows the execution time speedup for RNNFast, RNNFast-CMOS, RNNFast-Me and ISAAC-RNN relative to the P100 GPU for the seven benchmarks we run.
+Figure \ref{fig:benchmark-performance} shows the execution time speedup for RNNFast, RNNFast-CMOS and ISAAC-RNN relative to the P100 GPU for the seven benchmarks we run.
 RNNFast speedup relative to the GPU varies between 12$\times$ for {\em im2txt} and 34.5$\times$ for {\em D-speech}, with an average speedup of 21.8$\times$.
 RNNFast speedups increase with the network size, demonstrating the excellent scalability of the design.
 For instance, in {\em mach-trans} we test three different network sizes ranging from 512 to 2048, We observe speedups increases from 15.4$\times$ to 29.3$\times$.
 This is because the large number of threads required to handle the larger network becomes a bottleneck even for the GPU, whereas RNNFast scales much better.

-RNNFast-Me and ISAAC-RNN also brings a substantial speedup relative to the GPU ranging between 1.88$\times$ for {\em im2txt} and 5.8$\times$ for {\em D-speech}.
-Although this is substantial, it is more than 6.1$\times$ slower than the DWM RNNFast implementation.
-This is primarily due to the higher latency of the LSTM unit in RNNFast-Me, which is 7.3$\times$ higher than a RNNFast LSTM unit.
+ISAAC-RNN also brings a substantial speedup relative to the GPU ranging between 1.88$\times$ for {\em im2txt} and 5.8$\times$ for {\em D-speech}.
+Although this is significant, ISAAC-RNN is more than 6.1$\times$ slower than the DWM RNNFast implementation.
+This is primarily due to the higher latency of the LSTM unit in ISAAC-RNN, which is 7.3$\times$ higher than a RNNFast LSTM unit.
 The higher latency is due to the memristor array read latency (100ns) and overheads that stem from the ADC/DAC components.
-However a single memristpor array can handle up to 4 neurons which increases the throughput.
-As a result, for the same number of PE equivalents, RNNFast-Me is still fundamentally slower than RNNFast.
+Even though a single memristor array can handle up to 4 neurons, which increases throughput, ISAAC-RNN is still fundamentally slower than RNNFast.